 Albertina

-With over a million items in the collection, you are assured to see something you like, with art from world renowned artists from Monet to Cezanne to Picasso on display.
-It’s also home to the Hofburg Palace staterooms, which included as part of your entry fee.
+With over a million items in the collection, you are assured to see something you like, with art from world-class artists from Monet to Cezanne to Picasso on display.
+It’s also home to the Hofburg Palace staterooms, which are included as part of your entry fee.

 The Albertina is open daily from 10am to 6pm, and until 9pm on Wednesdays and Fridays.
 There’s an admission fee – you can see more at the official website here.
 Entry is included on the Vienna Pass.